priyanshu596/-INTELLIGENT-6-DOF-ROBOTIC-DEFENSE-RESCUE-SYSTEM/R.L implementation/richtext_converted_to_markdown.md

 ## 🚀 Usage Instructions

-Follow these steps to run the simulation and train the RL agent:

 1. **Start CoppeliaSim** and import the Niryo One robotic arm into the environment.
 2. **Check the Niryo One API** to ensure it is running properly.
 3. **Import the quadcopter (drone)** into the simulation environment.